sendewael/drawing-finisher/README.md

 ![PyTorch](https://img.shields.io/badge/PyTorch-%23EE4C2C.svg?logo=PyTorch&logoColor=white)
 ![Python](https://img.shields.io/badge/python-3670A0?logo=python&logoColor=ffdd54)

 An AI model that completes partial drawings by predicting the next points in a sequence.
 Developed as a proof-of-concept by Sen Dewael and Marnick Michielsen from Thomas More University (Geel, Belgium) in collaboration with KMITL (Bangkok, Thailand).
+Keep in mind that this AI model is POC which means that the featues are not perfectly worked out and the AI model needs work to create perfect predictions.

 ## Features ✨